 Our research program is exploring the neurobiological controls of food intake and body weight regulation.

 The prevalence of obesity has exploded over the past 30 years.
-The neurobiological systems that underlie the excessive feeding behavior contributing to obesity onset remain poorly understood.
-Our goal is to explore the neurobiological control of feeding behavior, including higher-order decisions about whether to eat or not to eat, what to consume, and how much of it to consume.
+The biological systems that underlie the excessive feeding behavior contributing to obesity onset remain poorly understood.
+Our research goal is to discover novel neural systems and psychological processes that control feeding behavior, with a particular focus on understanding the neurobiological substrates that regulate obesity-promoting behaviors such as food impulsivity and environmental cue-induced feeding.

-These decisions are heavily influenced by endocrine and neuropeptidergic signals produced in the peripheral organs and/or in the brain (e.g., ghrelin, glucagon-like peptide-1, melanin-concentrating hormone, amylin) that act on receptors expressed in the brain's cognitive and reward circuitry.
-At the center of our research focus is the hippocampus, a region traditionally linked with the control of learning and memory.
-We've recently shown that the hippocampus regulates higher-order aspects of feeding behavior by detecting and utilizing circulating hormonal signals.
-Our research approach uses neuropharmacological, neuroanatomical, chemogenetic, behavioral, and other research strategies to explore how endocrine and neuropeptidergic systems act in the hippocampus and interconnected brain areas to increase (or decrease) food-motivated behavior.
-Our goal is to provide insight into the biology and psychology underlying the excessive food intake that is driving up obesity rates in Western cultures.
+Food intake and body weight regulation are heavily influenced by endocrine and neuropeptidergic signals produced in the peripheral organs and/or in the brain (e.g., ghrelin, glucagon-like peptide-1, melanin-concentrating hormone, orexin, amylin) that act on receptors expressed in the brain's cognitive and reward circuitry.
+At the center of our research focus is the hippocampus, a brain region traditionally linked with the control of learning and memory.
+Our research has shown that the hippocampus regulates higher-order aspects of feeding behavior by detecting and utilizing circulating hormonal and neuropeptidergic signals.
+We utilize behavioral, neuropharmacological, neuroanatomical, chemogenetic, genetic, and molecular research strategies to explore how endocrine and neuropeptide systems act in the hippocampus and interconnected brain areas to increase (or decrease) food-motivated behavior.
+Our goal is to provide insight into the biology and psychology underlying the excessive food intake that is driving up obesity rates.